sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/route-alerts.md

 ---

 Every alert has an ideal first responder: a team or person who knows how to triage and address the issue.
-Sensu contact routing lets you alert the right people using their preferred contact methods, reducing mean time to response and recovery.
+Sensu contact routing lets you alert the right people using their preferred contact methods and reduce mean time to response and recovery.

 In this guide, you'll set up alerts for two teams (dev and ops) with separate Slack channels.
 Each team wants to be alerted only for the things they care about, using their team's Slack channel.
 There's also a fallback option for alerts that should not be routed to either the dev or ops team.
-To achieve this, you can use a [pipeline][16] resource with three workflows, one for each contact option.
+To achieve this, you'll use a [pipeline][16] resource with three workflows, one for each contact option.

-Routing alerts requires two types of Sensu resources:
+Routing alerts requires three types of Sensu resources:

-- **Handlers** to store contact preferences for the ops team, the dev team, and a fallback option
+- **Handlers** to store contact preferences for the dev and ops teams, plus a fallback option
 - **Event filters** to match contact labels to the right handler
+- A **pipeline** to organize the event filters and handlers into workflows that route alerts to the right contacts

 Here's a quick overview of the configuration to set up contact routing with a pipeline.
 Two of the check definitions include a `contacts` label, which allows the pipeline to route alerts to the correct Slack channel based each workflow's event filter and handler.